HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Document Policy

-[Document Policy](https://wicg.github.io/document-policy/) is a draft community group report last updated in 2022\.
+<a hreflang="en" href="https://wicg.github.io/document-policy/">Document Policy</a> is a draft community group report last updated in 2022\.
 It was originally created as a response to proposed additions to Permissions Policy that did not fit the Permissions Policy model or added too much complexity.

 Document Policy has several advantages over related mechanisms such as Permissions Policy, CSP and sandboxing: It is more fine-grained than Permissions Policy and has a different inheritance model: child resources can overwrite certain parent-chosen policies if they are compatible.
 It is more general than CSP: It has directives related to the permissions of a resource once it has been loaded instead of only determining from which origins resources can be loaded and it is easier to extend than sandboxing because features that are not mentioned in sandboxing are blocked by default, which makes it very difficult to add new ones.